slatedb/slatedb/docs/0002-compaction.md

 `L0`: Contains a list of SST IDs in L0

 `compacted`: Contains a single instance of `Compacted`. `Compacted` contains a list of `SortedRun` instances.
 A `SortedRun` instance defines a single sorted run.
 Each Sorted Run contains a list of SST IDs and has a unique ID.
 The list of SST IDs defines the SSTs that comprise the sorted run.
 A given SST belongs to at most 1 SR. The ID describes the SR’s position in the list of sorted runs in `compacted`.
 That is, an SR S with an S.id must occur after SR S’ with ID S’.id if S.id < S’.id (so the sorted run with ID 0 must be last in the list).
 The last SR in the list must have ID 0.
 The semantics of the ID will be important when we describe how to define compactions.

+`l0_last_compacted`: Contains the ID of the last l0 SST that was compacted to `compacted`.
+The compactor uses this value to determine which l0 SSTs it needs to consider for compaction when refreshing its view of state with the manifest stored durably.

 #### Naming Compacted SSTs (L0 and L1+)
 We will use ULIDs to name compacted SSTs.
 The ULID is stored in the manifest in the `SstId` table, with the `high` and `low` fields containing the high and low bits of the ULID, respectively.